rehierl/html-outliner-spec/issue-associations-notes.md

 or an element of heading content because new section objects will only be created when entering such an element.

-I do not read this property to state that `startingElement` must always be an inner element of the created section object.
-The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given element is the first inner node of that section.
+I do not read this property to state that `startingElement` must be an inner element of the section object created.
+The referenced element can be an inner element, but it does not have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given element is the first inner node of that section.

 In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
-The specification does not have a clear statement that supports this point of view, but a `'parent section'` property (see below), as it is mentioned when entering a sectioning root element, implies that these elements are inner elements of their parent section.
+The specification does not have a clear statement that supports this point of view, but a `'parent section'` property (`Node.parentSection` - see below), as it is mentioned when entering a sectioning root element, implies that these elements are inner elements of their parent section.

 **TODO** - There needs to be a clear statement.